-- 1. This investment policy and any modifications to the policy shall be reviewed and approved by the City Manager and the City Commission. - 1.
-This IPS shall be reviewed annually by the Investment Manager, and updated as needed.
-The IPS and any modifications to the IPS shall be reviewed and approved by the City Manager and the City Commission.
+- 1. This investment policy and any modifications to the policy shall be reviewed and approved by the City Manager and the City Commission. - 2.
+This policy shall be reviewed at least annually and in response to market changes.
+Any policy changes shall be approved by the City Manager and the City Commission.